 Required: Yes

 Description: [EMD Group] has a single argument, which is the name of the associated EMD Group.
-The length of the EMD Group name shall not exceed 40 characters in length.
+The length of the EMD Group name shall not exceed 40 characters.
 Blank characters are not allowed.
 The [EMD Group]/[End EMD Group] keyword pair is hierarchically scoped by the [Begin EMD] keyword.
 The [EMD Group] keyword is used to define a list of [EMD Set]s by name that shall be used together to define EMD Models to be used in a simulation.
-A simulation may contain EMD Models from the EMD Sets listed in only one Group.
+A simulation may contain EMD Models from the EMD Sets listed in only one EMD Group.

 Usage Rules: [Begin EMD] must contain one or more [EMD Group] keywords (identified by a name).
 Each [EMD Group] must contain at least one [EMD Set] name.
-EMD Sets contain EMD Models used to describe EMD pin or IBIS designator pin connections to IBIS-ISS subcircuit terminals or Touchstone terminals.
+EMD Sets contain EMD Models used to describe EMD pin or IBIS designator pin connections to IBIS-ISS subcircuits or n-port networks described by Touchstone files.

 EMD Sets that exist for the module shall be listed in one or more EMD Groups.
 An EMD Group is required even if it references only one EMD Set.

 The section under the [EMD Group] keyword shall have two entries per line, with each line identifying one EMD Set associated with the module.
 The entries shall be separated by at least one white space.
 The first entry lists the EMD Set name (up to 40 characters long).
 The second entry is the file reference of the file containing the EMD Set and shall have the extension “ems”.
-This file reference shall conform to the rules given in Section 3, ‘GENERAL SYNTAX RULES AND GUIDELINES’.
+This file reference shall conform to the rules given in Section 3, “GENERAL SYNTAX RULES AND GUIDELINES”.
 If the EMD Set is in the same .ibs file as [Begin EMD], then the second entry shall be “NA”.

-The files containing the EMD Sets with the “ems” extension shall be located in the same directory as the .emd file or in a specified directory under the .emd file as determined by the directory path according to the file name rules given in Section 3, ’GENERAL SYNTAX RULES AND GUIDELINES’ (i.e., a file reference containing a relative path to a directory below that of the referencing .emd file is permitted).
+The files containing the EMD Sets with the “ems” extension shall be located in the same directory as the .emd file or in a specified directory under the .emd file as determined by the directory path according to the file name rules given in Section 3, “GENERAL SYNTAX RULES AND GUIDELINES” (i.e., a file reference containing a relative path to a directory below that of the referencing .emd file is permitted).
 An EMD Set with matching name shall be found in the stated location for each EMD Set named in the [EMD Group] keyword.

 Each EMD Set name and its file_reference may only appear once under each [EMD Group] keyword for a given designator.

-Refer to Section 13.7 for connection rules and limitations on the permissible EMD Set links under each [EMD Group] keyword and after some more terms and rules related to [EMD Set] and [EMD Model] keywords are presented.
+Refer to Section 13.6, “CONNECTION RULES FOR EMD GROUP, EMD SET, AND EMD MODEL” for connection rules and limitations on the permissible EMD Set links under each [EMD Group] keyword and after some more terms and rules related to [EMD Set] and [EMD Model] keywords are defined.

-TEXT UP TO Examples: DELETED AND MOVED TO THE END AFTER TABLE 41 to begin Section 13.7 TO BE MERGED WITH OTHER TEXT

 Examples:

 | Example 1